shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/03 API Gateway/05 API Gateway Monitoring And Logging.md

 - `Count` Total number of API request at a certain time frame
 - `IntegrationLatency` Time frame of sending request to lambda and getting response from lambda
 - `Latency` Time to receive request in API Gateway and sending response from API Gateway

+### Logging

+---

+Two types of logging

+- API Logging
+  - Typical logs, log streams, log groups
+- Access Logging
+  - Can monitor lambda authorizer
+  - Who accessed
+  - How accessed

+### Latency

+Two types of latency

+- Latency: Time between receive a request from client and response back
+- Integration Latency: Time between api-gateway to lambda request and response from lambda to api-gateway